Greg Hartung: Australian Paralympic Committee

-Hartung provided strategic advice to Australian Paralympic Federation in its bid to host the 2000 Paralympic Games in Sydney.
+Hartung provided strategic advice to Australian Paralympic Federation in its bid to host the 2000 Summer Paralympics in Sydney.
 Hartung was President of the Australian Paralympic Committee from 1997 to 2013 Hartung served as the President of the South Pacific Paralympic Committee.
 He also established the Oceania Paralympic Committee, and served as the Deputy President of the Sydney 2000 Paralympic Games Organizing Committee.
 Peter Dutton, Minister for Sport made the following comments about Hartung after his resignation as APC President.
 Greg has made a significant contribution to the national and international Paralympic movement and has helped to increase support and respect for athletes with a disability.
 He has overseen the Australian team's preparations for eight successful Paralympic Games.
 In fact, the Australian team has not finished outside the top five in the medal tally at the Summer Paralympic Games during Greg's tenure, with Australian athletes earning 85 medals at the London 2012 Summer Paralympic Games.
 Greg helped to introduce world-class national programs in classification and talent identification, and improved the pathways for athletes with higher levels of disability to transition from community sport to the national team.